North Dakota Reporting Statute

 §43-17.1-05.1.
 Reporting requirements – Penalty.

-1. A physician, a physician assistant, a health care institution in the state, a state agency, or a law enforcement agency in the state having actual knowledge that a licensed physician or physician assistant may have committed any of the grounds for disciplinary action provided by law or by rules adopted by the board promptly shall report that information in writing to the investigative panel of the board.
-A medical licensee or any institution from which the medical licensee voluntarily resigns or voluntarily limits the licensee’s staff privileges shall report that licensee’s action to the investigative panel of the board if that action occurs while the licensee is under formal or informal investigation by the institution or a committee of the institution for any reason related to possible medical incompetence, unprofessional conduct, or mental or physical impairment.
+1. A licensee, a health care institution in the state, a state agency, or a law enforcement agency in the state having actual knowledge that a licensee may have committed any of the grounds for disciplinary action provided by law or by rules adopted by the board shall report that information in writing to the investigative panel of the board within thirty days from the date of occurrence or action.
+A medical licensee or any institution from which the medical licensee voluntarily resigns or voluntarily limits the licensee’s staff privileges shall report that licensee’s action to the investigative panel of the board if that action occurs while the licensee is under formal or informal investigation by the institution or a committee of the institution for any reason related to possible medical incompetence, unprofessional conduct, or mental or physical impairment within thirty days.

-4. An agency or health care institution that violates this section is guilty of a class B misdemeanor.
-A physician or physician assistant who violates this section is subject to administrative action by the board as specified by law or by administrative rule.
+5. An agency or health care institution that violates this section is guilty of a class B misdemeanor.
+A licensee who violates this section is subject to disciplinary action by the board as specified by law or by administrative rule.